mazurov/command-launcher-registry/docs/spec.md

 3. **Given** I am not logged in, **When** I run `cola-regctl whoami`, **Then** it displays error "Not logged in to any server" with exit code 5.

+### OCI Storage Backend Scenarios

+#### Scenario 12: Configure OCI Storage via URI (Priority: P1)

+As an operator, I want to configure the cola-registry server to store its data in an OCI registry (like GitHub Container Registry) using a URI like `oci://ghcr.io/myorg/cola-registry-data`, so that I can leverage existing container registry infrastructure for durable, versioned storage without managing local file systems.

+**Success Criteria**:
+- Server starts successfully with OCI storage URI and token
+- Server connects to OCI registry and can perform basic operations
+- Clear error messages when configuration is invalid

+**Acceptance Scenarios**:

+1. **Given** a server with no configuration, **When** the operator provides `--storage-uri oci://ghcr.io/myorg/cola-registry-data` and `--storage-token <token>`, **Then** the server starts and connects to the OCI registry.

+2. **Given** a server configured with OCI storage URI but no token, **When** the server starts, **Then** it fails with a clear error message indicating authentication is required for OCI storage.

+3. **Given** a server configured with OCI storage, **When** the OCI registry is unreachable, **Then** the server fails to start with a clear error message indicating the connection failure.

+4. **Given** a server configured with OCI storage pointing to a repository that doesn't exist yet, **When** the server starts, **Then** it creates an initial empty registry artifact in the OCI repository.

+#### Scenario 13: Persist Registry Data to OCI (Priority: P1)

+As an operator, I want every write operation (create/update/delete registry, package, or version) to persist the complete registry JSON to the OCI repository, so that my data is durably stored and can survive server restarts or migrations.

+**Success Criteria**:
+- All write operations result in a new artifact pushed to OCI registry
+- Failed pushes cause operation rollback and error response
+- Server can restart and resume with OCI-stored data

+**Acceptance Scenarios**:

+1. **Given** a server running with OCI storage, **When** a registry is created via REST API, **Then** the updated registry data is pushed to the OCI repository as a new artifact.

+2. **Given** a server running with OCI storage, **When** a package version is created, **Then** the updated registry data is pushed to the OCI repository.

+3. **Given** a server running with OCI storage, **When** a push to OCI fails (network error, auth expired), **Then** the operation fails, the in-memory state is rolled back, and a storage error is returned to the client.

+4. **Given** a server running with OCI storage, **When** the server restarts, **Then** it loads the latest registry data from the OCI repository and resumes normal operation.

+#### Scenario 14: Load Registry Data from OCI on Startup (Priority: P2)

+As an operator, I want the server to load existing registry data from the OCI repository when it starts, so that I can restart or replace servers without losing data.

+**Success Criteria**:
+- New server instance loads existing data from OCI repository
+- Empty repositories initialize with empty registry data
+- Corrupted data causes clear error message

+**Acceptance Scenarios**:

+1. **Given** an OCI repository with existing registry data, **When** a new server instance starts with that OCI URI, **Then** the server loads the existing data and serves it correctly.

+2. **Given** an OCI repository with no registry data (empty or non-existent), **When** the server starts, **Then** the server initializes with empty registry data and creates an initial artifact.

+3. **Given** an OCI repository with corrupted or invalid JSON data, **When** the server starts, **Then** the server fails with a clear error message about data corruption.

+#### Scenario 15: Support Multiple OCI Registries (Priority: P3)

+As an operator, I want to use different OCI registries (GitHub Container Registry, Docker Hub, Azure Container Registry, AWS ECR, etc.) with the same URI scheme, so that I can choose the registry that fits my infrastructure.

+**Success Criteria**:
+- Server works with any OCI Distribution-compliant registry
+- Authentication works with registry-specific tokens
+- Same URI scheme for all registries

+**Acceptance Scenarios**:

+1. **Given** a server configured with `oci://ghcr.io/org/repo`, **When** the server performs storage operations, **Then** it uses GitHub Container Registry authentication and APIs.

+2. **Given** a server configured with `oci://docker.io/user/repo`, **When** the server performs storage operations, **Then** it uses Docker Hub authentication and APIs.

+3. **Given** a server configured with `oci://myregistry.azurecr.io/repo`, **When** the server performs storage operations, **Then** it uses Azure Container Registry authentication and APIs.

 ---

 ## Functional Requirements